hekkelek/amiga-keyboard/README.md

 ![finished](pics/built_in.jpg)

+## How to build
+First, order the PCB from your favourite manufacturer using the Gerber files in /hw/fab/.
+At the same time, get a 1.5 mm thick plate, paint it black, and mill out the support plate using a CNC mill.
+You can find the design files in DXP and Gerber format in /hw/fab/.
+After you got the PCB, populate the connector to the motherboard, and all the SMD components on the top layer.
+Then, using screws and nuts/washers fasten the support plate to the PCB.
+Don't forget to add the brackets to larger keys such as space.
+Only at this point you should solder the key switches.
+Populate the diodes at the bottom layer.
+And finally, using an ST-Link v2 programmer, you can burn the hex file in /fw/release/ to the microcontroller.

 ## Known bugs

 Revision A was a failure, as the position of many keys was inaccurate.
 Revision B seems good so far -- maybe a little bit of fileing needed here and there, for the best fit.
 Also, the positions of the LEDs are not accurate for the original LEDs.